Skip to Content

 Alligators are often less dangerous than crocodiles because they are more choosy about their prey.

-Alligators are social creatures and often stay in groups called congregations.
-These groups are typically seen basking in the sun or taking a swim.
-Alligators are ectothermic — they rely on external sources of heat to regulate their body temperature.
-Alligators control their body temperature by basking in the sun, or moving to areas with warmer or cooler air or water temperatures.
-While most reptiles have 3-chambered hearts, the heart of alligators, and all crocodilians, has 4 chambers, a trait shared with mammals and birds
+They exhibit social creatures and often stay in groups called congregations.
+They are ectothermic, meaning, alligators control their body temperature by basking in the sun, or moving to areas with warmer or cooler air or water temperatures.
+While most reptiles have 3-chambered hearts, the heart of alligators, and all crocodilians, has 4 chambers, a trait shared with mammals and birds.

 Breeding and Lifespan

-Average Lifespan is approximately 30-50 years however ther have been many alligators living beyond 50 years.
+Average Lifespan is approximately 30-50 years however their have been many alligators living beyond 50 years.

 Agility